 Project Risk (Probability of Occurrence) Mitigation Strategies Cost Increases (High) ODOT has included the Project in its Eight-Year Work Plan and remains committed to adjusting as needed to meet all BIP Large Bridge and statutory deadlines for funding obligation and expenditure.
 Construction estimates are complete to a 30 percent level and contain 30 percent contingency, allowing for a margin of increase.
-Section 404 Permitting Delays (Moderate) 1) The Project is anticipated to fall under a Nationwide Permit.
+Section 404 Permitting Delays (Moderate) The Project is anticipated to fall under a Nationwide Permit.
 Work in the Oklahoma River will be required for the construction of the bridge piers and superstructure.
+ODOT has a liaison in place at the USACE to accelerate and streamline approvals if needed.
 Contamination from Industrial Use/Underground Storage Tanks (Moderate) 1) ODOT has a well-defined, successful approach for addressing potential contamination and Leaking Underground Storage Tanks (LUST) sites.
 Locations where these issues may arise are identified and included within the construction plans as "Areas of Environmental Concern" to put the contractor and their employees on alert that the potential exists for encountering contamination.
-Earthquakes (Low) 1) Oklahoma's altered drilling practices have reduced the number of earthquakes in the state.
-All structures have seismic designs.
+Earthquakes (Low) 1) Oklahoma's altered drilling practices have reduced the notion of earthquakes in the state.
+All structures have seismic design.